-3.17 Insertion of new sections in the Payment System Management Act-Issuance of electronic money and operations of trust and pool account should an e-money issuer be liquidated, the e-money funds would form part of the e-money issuer's estate, which would be detrimental to the customers of the e-money scheme.
+3.17 Insertion of new sections in the Payment System Management Act-Issuance of electronic money and operations of trust and pool account

+The current Act presently does not afford any protection to electronic money (e-money) funds nor does any existing legislation at this moment.
+Thus, should an e-money issuer be liquidated, the e-money funds would form part of the e-money issuer's estate, which would be detrimental to the customers of the e-money scheme.
 As such, the proposed provisions seek to address this gap.